 North Americas and Europeans have a difficult time grasping this concept — the enormity of China’s power — because recent history doesn’t bear this primacy out.
-Starting in the mid 1800s (when the English first acquired Hong Kong and its holdings in the Pearl River Delta) and ending with Mao’s victory over nationalist forces in 1949, China was something of a geopolitical and economic pushover.
+Starting in the mid 1800s (when the English first acquired Hong Kong and its holdings in the Pearl River Delta), and ending with Mao’s victory over nationalist forces in 1949, China was something of a geopolitical and economic patsy.

 Here’s the way I’ve always thought of it: China had a bad century.
 The Chinese call it a “Century of Humiliation”… But one or two bad centuries in 30 isn’t such a terrible batting average.
 In any case, that blip is over.
 Its recent “rise” is merely a reinstatement of a longstanding status quo.